 Your CCG Constitution. . .

 The constitution should be limited to governance arrangements of the CCG and should not place any contractual or performance requirement on practices.
-The NHSCB will have sole responsibility for the administration and management of practice contracts.

 - Clauses to ‘expel’ practices, whether on the grounds of ‘poor performance’ or if they fail to follow CCG policies.
 CCGs will not have the power to expel practices or to apply economic sanctions against them.